The Dangers of Smoking in Bed: Angelita Unearthed

-A girl discovers small bones in her backyard, and her grandmother claims they are the bones of Angelita, the grandmother’s sister who passed away as a baby.
+A girl discovers small bones in her backyard, and her grandmother claims they are the bones of Angelita, the grandmother's sister who died as a baby.
 Years later, a decomposing baby appears at the girl's bedside, and the girl realizes that the baby is Angelita.
 Angelita follows the girl everywhere but never talks.
 One day, the girl takes Angelita to the house where her bones were displaced in order to make peace with her.

 Our Lady of the Quarry

 A group of friends hangs out at a quarry pool every weekend.
 One day, Diego suggests that they all go to the quarry's altar, but once the girls reach the altar, Diego and Silvia ditch them.
 Natalia prays at the altar, and savage dogs appear and surround Diego and Silvia.
-Natalia leads the other girls to the bus stop as Silvia’s and Diego’s screams are heard in the distance.
+Natalia leads the other girls to the bus stop as Silvia's and Diego's screams are heard in the distance.

 The Cart

 One afternoon, a very drunk man stumbles into a neighborhood with a cart full of stuff.
 He terrorizes the neighborhood, and irate neighbors chase the man off.
 His rotting cart is left behind, and two weeks later, the neighborhood begins to deteriorate.
-Some blame the cart’s presence for the neighborhood’s extreme decline.
-One girl’s family isn’t struggling nearly as much as the other neighbors, and her family hides this fact until their only option is to escape.
+Some blame the cart's presence for the neighborhood's extreme decline.
+One girl's family isn't struggling nearly as much as the other neighbors, and her family hides this fact until their only option is to escape.

 The Well

 Josefina visits The Woman, an alleged witch, while on a family trip.
-After the trip, Josefina has newfound fear and anxiety that is crippling; she can’t live a normal life.
-One day, she decides to go back to The Woman’s house in hopes that The Woman can help her.
+After the trip, Josefina has newfound fear and anxiety that is crippling; she can't live a normal life.
+One day, she decides to go back to The Woman's house in hopes that The Woman can help her.
 The Woman tells Josefina that her family had regrettably passed evil spirits onto her, and Josefina is so distraught that she attempts to throw herself down a well.

 Rambla Triste

 Sofía visits her friend Julieta in Barcelona, but the city isn't the same one Sofía remembers.
-Julieta tells Sofía that countless children’s souls reside in Rambla del Raval, that they want people to suffer like they did, so the children drive people mad and prevent them from leaving.
+Julieta tells Sofía that countless children's souls reside in Rambla del Raval, that they want people to suffer like they did, so the children drive people mad and prevent them from leaving.
 Sofía is spooked, and Julieta says that she plans on getting out as soon as possible.